Menu

 II Analysis

-In this chapter, the prisoners undergo a destruction of their personality: they are exhausted, prisoners, we give them wearing clothing.
-Primo Levi covers all the horror of humanization, the violence of deprivation and unimaginable living conditions.
-In a sordid place with no possible temporal consequences, in a hell whose essential rule is understood.
-Here there is no why.
-The title of this chapter, "Sul fundo", is the expression "rains down on the bottom" (touching the bottom): upon arriving at the Lager, Primo Levi cannot imagine that there could be lower than this bottom, worse than hell.
-Hell that Primo Levi will compare that of Dante, in La Divina Commedia.
-It is also a comparison that comes back throughout the book, and which clearly shows the influence of Italian culture in its writings.©azione (chapitre 3)
+In this chapter, the prisoners undergo a process of personal destruction: they are ras s, tatou s, they are given a port outfit.
+Primo Levi covers all the horror of shumanisation, the violence of deprivation and unimaginable living conditions.
+In a sordid heart with no possible temporal relations, in a hell whose essential value is understood; here there is no reason.
+The title of this chapter, "Sul fundo," is li; the expression "<il fondo" (to touch the bottom): upon arriving at the Lager, Primo Levi cannot imagine that there could be anything lower than this bottom, worse than hell.
+Hell that Primo Levi will compare, that of Dante, in La Divina Commedia.
+This is a comparison that comes back throughout the book, and which clearly shows the influence of Italian culture in its writings.

-This chapter describes the arrival of Primo Levi in the camp, or more precisely in block 30 after numerous transfers.
-While he is waiting for solidarity, he is surprised by the hostility of others held and the atmosphere that lives there.
+This chapter describes the arrival of Primo Levi in the camp, or more precisely in the 30 AD bloc, with many transfers.
+While waiting for solidarity, he is surprised by the hostility of the others held and the atmosphere there.
 Anxious, lost, he proves human feelings.
-After the distribution of the soup (which they are forced to eat without a trifle, like dogs), where men find themselves humili, from a moral as well as a physical standpoint, he concludes with a great lucidity that here, 'the man loses his humanity'.
-It is a first call to the title of the book, which asks if those he sees around him are indeed men.
+After the distribution of the soup (that they are r duits, eating without a loaf, like dogs), o the men find themselves humili s, d grad s morally as physically, he concludes with a great lucidite: here, "l'uomo perd la sua umanit."
+This is a first call to the title of the book, which asks if those he sees around him are indeed men.

-Central Chapter, it does not write the Lager but acts as a report.
-It marks the moment when the narrator switches from an image of a 'big number' (the new, new and weak) that of an 'old', more hardened, and who is part of the privil gi s (working in the laboratory.)
-Primo Levi chose here in which part he was going to be: that of the 'Sauv’s', of the read, and always through a very scientific reflection.
-This 'sorting' could be this time the same as the Words of Mine, still in the Old Testament, except that I am from hell...
+Central Chapter, he did not write the Lager but rather took stock.
+It marks the moment when the narrator moves from an image of a "big num ro" (the new, na f and weak); to that of an "old", more hardened, who is part of the privil gi s (working in the laboratory).
+Primo Levi has chosen here which part he was going to be in: that of the "Sauv s"., read them, and always by a very scientific reflection.
+This "sorting" could be compar, this time, the Bible of the saints, still in the Old Testament, except that the jug is from hell...

 .